datanav/docs/technical/superoffice-tripletex.rst

 SuperOffice Person to Tripletex Contact
 ---------------------------------------
-Every SuperOffice Person will be synchronized with a Tripletex Contact.
+Before any synchronization can take place, a link between a SuperOffice Person and a Tripletex Contact must be established.

+A new Tripletex Contact will be created from a SuperOffice Person if it is connected to a SuperOffice Sale, Quote, Project, Quoteline, or Quotealternative that is synchronized into Tripletex.

 Once a link between a SuperOffice Person and a Tripletex Contact is established, it will keep in sync between the two systems, regardless of where it is edited.